Rhedir gan School of History, Law and Social Sciences

 |TRAETHAWD||3,000 word essay||

-3,000 word essay in relation to various Social Problems
+3,500 word essay in relation to one specific social problem

 |ASTUDIAETH ACHOS||Social Policy Case Study||

 You will be ‘given’ a budget of £10 million to ‘buy’ services in a specific area.
-Your assignment is to choose from a catalogue of services and describe why you are spending the money in this manner.
-You will then provide additional policy recommendations.
+Your assignment is to choose from a catalogue of services and describe, using academic literature, why you are spending the money in this manner and give one clear example of what other policy, programme or initiative you would offer to tackle one of these social problems

-*Students will practice this in a group before the individual assignment.
-Students will also discuss how to compile and write policy recommendations
+*Students will practice this in a group before the individual assignment

 Strategaeth addysgu a dysgu